A righteous one has fallen 💔

 Geneve, Suisse

 My friend (the bride to-be) was running a little late picking me up.
-In the process of finding a pay phone and exchanging my cash into Croatian Kunas, then I see my friend’s fiancé, and we both walk to see my friend.
+In the process of finding a pay phone and exchanging my cash into Croatian Kunas, I saw my friend’s fiancé, and we both walked to see my friend.
 It was great to see an amazing woman I met in school six years earlier, and haven’t seen in 3 years.
 Later that afternoon, she took me around to tour the city, run errands, chatting, exploring, talking and what not.
 However, every turn I made, I noticed at least one person staring at me.
 I checked my outfit to make sure I didn’t spill food on my clothes or have stains.
 Everything looked fine; a brown polka dot blouse and a light blue knee length jeans didn’t look any different from what other women around me were wearing.
 Children, older people, eyes on me everywhere I went.

 Zagreb, Croatia